Optimal approximation for unconstrained non-submodular minimization: Experiments

 Figure \ref{fig:RangeResults} (top) displays the best achieved support error in hamming distance, and estimation error $\| \hat{\x} - \x^\natural \|_2 / \|\x^\natural\|_2$ on the regularization path, where $\lambda$ was varied between $10^{-4}$ and $10$.
 Figure \ref{fig:RangeResults} (middle and bottom) illustrates the objective value $H = \lambda F^r - G^\ell$ for PGM-Range, CR-Range, and OPT-Range, and $H = \lambda F^{mr} - G^\ell$ for PGM-ModRange, and OPT-ModRange, and the corresponding parameters $\alpha_T, \beta_T$ defined in Remark \ref{rmk:parameters}, for two fixed values of $n$.
 Results are averaged over $5$ runs.

 We observe that PGM minimizes the objective with $F^{mr}$ almost exactly as $n$ grows.
 It performs a bit worse with $F^r$, which is expected since $F^r$ is not submodular.
 This is also reflected in the support and estimation errors.
 Moreover, $\alpha_T, \beta_T$ here reasonably predict the performance of PGM; larger values correlate with closer to optimal objective values.
 They are also more accurate than the worst case $\alpha, \beta$ in Definition \ref{def:WDR}.
 Indeed, the $\alpha_T$ for the range function is much larger than the worst case $\tfrac{1}{d-1}$.
-Similarly, $\beta_T$ for $G^\ell$ is quite large and approaches 1 as $n$ grows, while the worst case $\beta$ is only guaranteed to be non-zero when $\ell$ is strongly convex, in Proposition \ref{prop:LS-WDRmod}.
-Finally, it is interesting that the convex approach with $\Theta^r$ essentially matches the performance of OPT-Range when $n \geq d$.
+Similarly, $\beta_T$ for $G^\ell$ is quite large and approaches 1 as $n$ grows, while in Proposition \ref{prop:LS-WDRmod} the worst case $\beta$ is only guaranteed to be non-zero when $\ell$ is strongly convex.
+Finally, the convex approach with $\Theta^r$ essentially matches the performance of OPT-Range when $n \geq d$.
 In this regime, $G^\ell$ becomes nearly modular, hence the convex objective $\ell + \lambda \Theta^r$ starts approximating the convex closure of $\lambda F^r - G^\ell$.